Skip to content

 Here's What You Need to Know Before Applying Decals

-• The ideal surface is a wall painted with an undercoat and two coats of high-quality paint.
+The ideal surface is a wall painted with an undercoat and two coats of high-quality paint.
+Think low-sheen or matte finish, not textured or rough surfaces.

-• Fresh paint needs time to cure.
+Fresh paint needs time to cure.
 Wait at least 30 days before applying any decals.
+This gives the paint time to fully harden and bond to the wall.

-• Older or damaged paint can lift, flake, or peel during removal.
-Test a small section first if you’re unsure.
+Older or damaged paint can lift, flake, or peel during removal.
+If you're unsure about your wall's condition, test a small section first with a sample decal.

 How to Remove Decals the Right Way (So Your Walls Stay Safe)

-Warm it up: Use a hairdryer to gently heat the decal.
-This softens the adhesive and helps it lift cleanly.
+Warm it up.
+Use a hairdryer on low heat to gently warm the decal.
+This softens the adhesive and helps it lift cleanly without pulling at the paint.

-Peel with care: Slowly peel the decal back against the wall—not straight out.
-Avoid a sharp 90° pull, which is where paint damage can happen.
+Peel with care.
+Slowly peel the decal back against the wall, not straight out.
+Avoid a sharp 90° pull, which is where paint damage is most likely to happen.
+Low and slow is the way to go.

 Final Thoughts: We're Not Here to Sugarcoat